You can find out more about how to control cookies on the Information Commissioner's Office website.

 You can find more information about cookies and how to refuse them on the Interactive Advertising Bureau's website.

-Cookies are important to make our website work and to help us improve it, which will helps us realise our vision of a better future for people and planet.
+Cookies are important to make our website work and help us improve it, which helps us realise our vision of a better future for people and planet.

 What kind of cookies do we use?

-These cookies are essential to enable you to move around this website and use its features.
-Without these cookies services such as donation forms cannot be provided.
+These cookies are needed for you to move around this website and use its features.
+Without them, services such as donation forms can’t work.

-Other websites forming part of Friends of the Earth's online presence use additional cookies.
-For example, the Friends of the Earth shop will set a cookie as part of the online checkout.
+Other Friends of the Earth websites use additional cookies.
+For example, the Friends of the Earth online shop uses a cookie during checkout.

-These cookies collect information about how visitors use our website, for instance which pages visitors go to most often, and if they get error messages from web pages.
-These cookies don’t collect information that identifies a visitor.
-All information these cookies collect is aggregated and therefore anonymous.
-It is only used to improve how a website works.
+These cookies tell us about how visitors use our website, for instance which pages are visited most often, and whether visitors get error messages.
+These cookies don’t collect information that identifies visitors - all information is aggregated and anonymous.
+And it’s only used to improve how a website works.

-The information these cookies collect are anonymised and they cannot track your browsing activity on other websites.
+The information these cookies collect is anonymised and doesn’t track your browsing activity on other websites.

 Third party cookies

-We also embed content from other sites, for example social media websites, which may result in cookies being set by third parties such as Twitter and Facebook.
+We also embed content from other sites, such as social media websites, which can result in cookies being used by third parties such as Twitter and Facebook.
 You should check the relevant third-party website for more information about their cookies.